 The Echo Show combines Alexa smarts with either a 5-inch, 8-inch, 10-inch or 15-inch display, depending on which model you opt for.
-Understanding the range is relatively straightforward, as the screen size corresponds to the device’s model number, so the Echo Show 5 features a 5-inch display, and so on.
+Understanding the range is relatively straightforward, as the screen size corresponds to the device’s model number, so the recently upgraded to 3rd gen Echo Show 5 features a 5-inch display, and so on.

 The main thing the Echo Show’s screen adds is the ability to make video calls, which is why we think it’s the perfect family device.
 For most people, the Echo Show 8 or Echo Show 10 should hit the sweet spot in that regard.

 Which to choose?

 The Echo Show 5 is more of a super-smart clock, ideal for bedside tables and the like, while the larger Show 15 is ideal for family organisation as it’s big enough to be wall-mounted.
 This means it can also be a second TV replacement of sorts, as you can stream Netflix and Prime Video on it, provided you’re not too fussed about it maxing out at an HD picture.
 From November, users can also enjoy the full Fire TV experience on all existing and newly purchased Echo Show 15 devices, at no additional cost.

 You still primarily interact with all Show devices using your voice, but examples of the kinds of information displayed relevant to your requests include detailed weather reports, for example, or step-by-step recipe instructions when you’re cooking.
 Another major benefit of adding a video display to your Echo is that it can link up with smart home security products like Ring doorbells – a serious upgrade over the door viewers (aka peep holes) of old.